Mufumi/Udemy-Machine-Learning-A_Z-Online_Course/Python/Regression/Simple Linear Regression/README.md

-This is the SLR algo
+This directory contains an implementation of the Simple Linear Regression (SLR) algorithm.
+The